Best floorstanding speakers 2023

-Whether you want to spend a few hundred dollars or a few thousand, the best floorstanding speakers can level up your hi-fi system and deliver awesome, room-filling sound.
+Whether you're looking to spend a few hundred dollars or even a few thousand, the best floorstanding speakers will take your hi-fi system to the next level by delivering awesome, room-filling sound with authority, breadth and scale.
+If you pick the right ones, of course.

-And that's where we come in.
-We've listed our favorite options below.
+That's where we come in, as we've tested hundreds of pairs over the years and listed our choice options below.
 Perhaps you're building a hi-fi system from scratch, or going up in size from a bookshelf pair to a bigger model?
-Or maybe you just want to splash out on a pair of pricey speakers for a premium system?
+Or maybe you want to splash out on a pair of pricey speakers to give a premium system something awesome to work with?

 Specifications